 The Summary section aggregates and balances the Assets and Liabilities.

-Equity is a balancing entry (Assets minus Liabilities), and not equal to your accounting software's equity value.
+Equity is a balancing entry (Assets minus Liabilities) and does not equal your accounting software’s equity value.

 Equity Percentage is Total Liabilities divided by Total Assets